Serious Grillers from Lancaster, PA to Wilmington, DE Love Our Selection of Charcoal, Pellet & Gas Grills

 Memphis Pellet Grills

 If you're in the market for a solid pellet grill, we recommend taking a look at pellet grills from Memphis Wood Fire Grills.
-With the ability to cook in a temperature range from 180 degrees Fahrenheit to 700 degrees Fahrenheit, these pellet grills outperform others currently on the market.
+Unlike most pellet grills, it can reach a maximum temperature of 700 degrees to make searing meats a breeze.
+Memphis grills have a wide temperature range, from 180 degrees Fahrenheit to 700 degrees Fahrenheit, and can outperform other pellet grills in the market.
+Come by our showroom to see Memphis Pellet grills in action!
 Come by our showroom to see the Memphis pellet grills in action!

 Easy to Use